Evolution of fungi: Early evolution

 Evidence from DNA analysis suggests that all fungi are descended from a most recent common ancestor that lived at least 1.2 to 1.5 billion years ago.
 It is probable that these earliest fungi lived in water, and had flagella.

-However, a 2.4-billion-year-old basalt from the Palaeoproterozoic Ongeluk Formation in South Africa containing filamentous fossils in vescicles and fractures, that form mycelium-like structures may push back the origin of the Kingdom over one billion years before.
+However, a 2.4-billion-year-old basalt from the Palaeoproterozoic Ongeluk Formation in South Africa containing filamentous fossils in vesicles and fractures, that form mycelium-like structures may push back the origin of the Kingdom over one billion years before.

 The earliest terrestrial fungus fossils, or at least fungus-like fossils, have been found in South China from around 635 million years ago.
 The researchers who reported on these fossils suggested that these fungus-like organisms may have played a role in oxygenating Earth's atmosphere in the aftermath of the Cryogenian glaciations.

 About 250 million years ago fungi became abundant in many areas, based on the fossil record, and could even have been the dominant form of life on the earth at that time.